toth12/let-them-speak-toth/src/assets/files/essays/MethodsDatasetDescriptionFortunoff.md

 ![](ImagesMethodsDatasetDescription/year_of_birth_all_frequency_Fortunoff.png)

 The Fortunoff dataset also contains some interviewees who were already in their eighties when the interviews were recorded.
 The year of birth of the oldest interviewee is 1892.
 The age distribution of women and men follow the same pattern.
-Actually, the majority of both women and men were 58 years old when the interviews were recorded.
+The majority of both women and men were 58 years old when the interviews were recorded.

 <h2>Country of Origin of Interviewees</h2>